 The refill capacities for the engine crankcase reflect the approximate capacity of the crankcase or sump plus standard oil filters.
 Auxiliary oil filter systems will require additional oil.
 Refer to the OEM specifications for the capacity of the auxiliary oil filter.
-Refer to the Operation and Maintenance Manual, "Lubricant Specifications" (Maintenance Section) for more information.
+Refer to the Operation and Maintenance Manual, "Maintenance Section" for more information on Lubricant Specifications.